 The Beginning Microsoft Small Basic Programming Tutorial is a self-study "beginner" programming tutorial consisting of 11 chapters explaining (in simple, easy-to-follow terms) how to write Microsoft Small Basic programs.
 This 500+ page tutorial expands greatly on the topics outlined in the free Introductory Small Basic Powerpoint Tutorial provided by Microsoft.
 The final chapter of our tutorial shows you how four different Small Basic Computer Games could be ported to Microsoft Visual Basic, Microsoft Visual C# and Oracle Java.
 This beginning level self-study programming tutorial can be used at home or at school.

-Programming Kid Games with Microsoft Small Basic is a self-study second semester "intermediate" level programming tutorial consisting of10 chapters explaining (in simple, easy-to-follow terms) how to write kid video games in Microsoft Small Basic.
+Programming Games with Microsoft Small Basic is a self-study second semester "intermediate" level programming tutorial consisting of 10 chapters explaining (in simple, easy-to-follow terms) how to write kid video games in Microsoft Small Basic.
 Students will learn how to program the following Small Basic video games: Safecracker, Tic Tac Toe, Match Game, Pizza Delivery, Moon Landing, and Leap Frog.
 This intermediate level self-paced tutorial can be used at home or at school.
-You will learn about program design, using Small Basic objects (including v.09+ button controls), many elements of the Small Basic language, and how to debug and share finished programs.
+You will learn about program design, using Small Basic objects, button controls, many elements of the Small Basic language, and how to debug and share finished programs.
 Game skills learned include handling multiple players, scoring, graphics, animation, and sounds.

 Basic Computer Games - Small Basic Edition is a Microsoft Small Basic re-make of the classic BASIC COMPUTER GAMES book originally edited by David H. Ahl.
 David Ahl's orginal programming book written in the 1970s helped start a generation of Game Programmers that changed the world.
 The new 2010 Small Basic Edition contains 100 of the original retro character based games that inspired so many kids to become programmers themselves.
 All the Microsoft Small Basic 2010 source code to the games is included in a downloadable format.